-Researchers and practitioners from the Great Lakes region and beyond gathered June 24-26th to learn about climate adaptation efforts in various sectors and across various scales, foster collaboration, and discuss next steps to building resilient communities and a resilient region.
+Researchers and practitioners from the Great Lakes region and beyond gathered June 24-26, 2014 to learn about climate adaptation efforts in various sectors and across various scales, foster collaboration, and discuss next steps towards building better prepared communities and a resilient region.
 This event was held at the University of Michigan, in Ann Arbor, Michigan.The Conference was jointly organized by the Graham Sustainability Institute at the University of Michigan, the Great Lakes Adaptation Assessment for Cities, the Great Lakes Integrated Sciences and Assessments, and the Kresge Foundation.

 National Climate Assessment Panel (June 24, 2014)

 Panelists included: Rosina Bierbaum (University of Michigan); Emily Cloyd (U.S. Global Change Research Program); Kathy Jacobs (University of Arizona); Marie O'Neill (University of Michigan); Don Scavia (University of Michigan)